 - Last Modified:

-C. See 01100-07-S for general project guidelines to be reviewed along with this procedure.
+- See "General Project Guidelines" for general project guidelines to be reviewed along with this procedure.
 These guidelines cover the following sections:

 These guidelines should be reviewed prior to performing this procedure and should be followed, when applicable, along with recommendations from the Regional Historic Preservation Officer (RHPO).

 - Samples: Submit a 12" x 12" sample of proposed bird netting to the RHPO for approval of color.